 Do you own an electric pressure cooker or Instant Pot?
 What do you think so far?
 Do you love Mexican food?
 I think you’ll love, love, love this recipe.
 Give it a try and let me know how it turns out.

 If you’re active on Instagram, please give me a follow at @pineneedlesinmysalad I’d love to hear from you.
+I’m also trying to get some new Instagram followers, I’m currently looking at using a platform like socialfollow to connect with people for free!
+But if you know anyone who would love to follow my account, please suggest it!
 If you make any of my recipes, use #pineneedlesinmysalad and share your photo.

 Shop this post:

 These Instant Pot carnitas have a slight citrusy hint of sweetness and are a versatile family favorite.
 Using an Instant Pot electric pressure cooker/multi-cooker to make this classic slow-braised dish gets dinner on the table fast and makes the meat deliciously tender.

 - 4 lbs boneless pork shoulder or butt cut into 2 inch chunks

 - 1 generous pinch freshly ground pepper to taste